gomods/athens/DETAILS.md

 After code passes tests, the publisher can hit a webhook to tell the registry to fetch code for the given tag from the given repository.
 The webhook will then do the following:

-* Check if the repository is already "known" (the owner of the repository will need to register it prior) - Fail if it isn't
+- Check if the repository is already "known" (the owner of the repository will need to register it prior)
+   - Fail if it isn't
-* Check if the given tag already exists (we want versions to be immutable) - Fail if it does
+- Check if the given tag already exists on the Athens server (we want versions to be immutable)
+  - Fail if it does
-* Download the code from the given tag and store it in a CDN
+- Download the code from the given tag and store it in a CDN

 We may need to require users to be authorized to hit the webhooks.

+This flow is only valid for when Athens is functioning as a registry (see below).

 ## Manual Uploads